 Recognizing those who achieve exceptional rehabilitation results through the use of advanced water therapy.

 Sports fans everywhere love a good comeback story.
-The spirit of the game is watching an athlete triumph after recovering from a devastating injury just months before.
-Behind these great rehab stories are the athletic trainers and medical staff who also sacrificed to ensure this athlete or team (in many cases) would reach their goals.
+The spirit of the game is epitomized by an athlete's triumph just months after recovering from a devastating injury.
+Behind these great comeback stories are the athletic trainers and medical staff who also sacrificed to ensure these athletes and teams would reach their goals.

-The 2014 Excellence in Aquatics Award recognizes these professionals who, despite all odds, garnered superior rehabilitation results through innovative, and sometimes unconventional, methods.
-These pioneers relied on aquatics as a medium to help achieve exceptional results.
-This year’s nominees, displayed creativity, expertise and courage when it came to rehabilitating their athletes-- and it paid off.
+The 2015 Excellence in Aquatics Award will recognize professionals who, despite all odds, garnered superior rehabilitation results through innovative, and sometimes unconventional, methods.
+Eligible pioneers rely on aquatics as a medium to help achieve exceptional results.

 Read the nominees below and vote today!
-You can vote once a day until June 18th to support your top pick.
-The winner of the 2014 Excellence in Aquatics Award will be announced in the HydroWorx Booth, #1131, at the National Athletic Trainers Association’s 65th Annual Meeting and Clinical Symposium in Indianapolis, IN on Friday, June 27, 2014 at 11:30am.
+You can vote one time per day until June 17, 2015 at 11:59pm EDT to support your top pick.
+The winner of the 2015 Excellence in Aquatics Award (SMED) will be announced in the HydroWorx Booth, #1723, at the National Athletic Trainers' Association's Annual Symposium in St. Louis, MO on Thursday June 25th.
 Spread the word on twitter and facebook with #ExcellenceInAquatics.